bombasticSlacks/3-skill/Skills.md

 Even if you roll all of the required [Step Of Success](#Step) on the original skill test, **all projects require at least one additional step to be completed**.

 > As an example, say a hunter is trying to identify the creature that has been slaughtering farmers' cows.
-He has [Memory](Intelligence#Memory) and knowledge of monsters, though he doesn't have many clues to go on yet.
-After witnessing the injuries on the cows, he makes his [Project](#Project) skill test rolling [Memory](Intelligence#Memory) to see if he knows of the creature and succeeds with 3 steps of success.
+He has [Understanding](Intelligence#Understanding) and knowledge of monsters, though he doesn't have many clues to go on yet.
+After witnessing the injuries on the cows, he makes his [Project](#Project) skill test rolling [Understanding](Intelligence#Understanding) to see if he knows of the creature and succeeds with 3 steps of success.
 The hunter has a list of creatures it could be based on the attack but can't narrow it down, the GM assigns a requirement of 4 [Step Of Success](#Step) to complete the project.
 The hunter will need one more clue to receive the details of the creature.
 > He decides to go into town to ask about strange occurrences.
 > After some additional narrative time, the hunter discovers that the creature had avoided a woman wearing a lot of silver jewellery, this gives him his final step of success and the player and GM agree that it is reasonable for the project to then be completed.
 > As a reward for completion the GM provides the hunter with the information that it is a Werewolf and the abilities and attributes of the creature.